Viewing and evaluating data

 • Files to transfer: Select any or all file types to transfer data files (you must select a file type before files are displayed).
 When you check a box, a corresponding tab is added to the box on the right.
 Here you can choose to download specific files or all of them.

-• After configuring the transfer and selecting files, click Start Timer and allow the downloader application to run in the background so it can download files as scheduled.
+• After configuring the transfer and selecting files, click Start Timer and allow the application to run in the background so it can download files as scheduled.

 Tips for the Scheduled Download utility: